 Maintenance in DEBkiss is the energy allocated to any processes that support the integrity and functioning of the structural body (Jager, 2018), including homeostasis, damage repair, and activity.
 Demand for more protein turnover and cell repair can increase the volume-specific maintenance rate following damage (Bouma et al., 1994; Kooijman, 2010a) and indeed maintenance has been shown to increase with damage to structural proteins (Maury et al., 2019).
 In addition to damage repair, maintenance rate could be elevated by the activity required for some of the behavioral responses fish exhibit under hypoxia (Thomas et al., 2019).
 M. menidia exposed to hypoxia swim to the surface to use aquatic surface respiration, taking advantage of the diffusion of oxygen from the air (Miller et al., 2016).
 This behavior is impossible in embryos but has been observed in larvae (Cross et al., 2019).
 Fishes also expend energy on faster ventilation and heartbeat when ambient DO is low to increase oxygen uptake (Kramer, 1987; Maxime et al., 2000) and remove accumulated CO2 and lactate (Perry et al., 2009; Heath and Pritchard, 1965), but these capabilities may be limited until development has progressed further.

-The maintenance flux in DEBkiss is represented in units of assimilated carbon required to meet the energy demand from maintenance.
+The maintenance flux in DEBkiss is represented in units of assimilated biomass required to meet the energy demand from maintenance.
 It therefore is only indirectly related to respiration rates measured as oxygen consumption.
 For example, an increase in the abstract maintenance parameter in the model could be caused by an increase in anaerobic processes without impacting oxygen consumption.
 The measured oxygen consumption rates of M. menidia early life stages did not significantly increase under experimental chronic hypoxia, but great variability in metabolic rates among individuals combined with the short respirometry periods used (<1 hour) may make small increases related to damage repair or activity difficult to detect (Schwemmer et al., 2020).

 Although mortality is not a process directly represented by an SU, it could indirectly be impacted by hypoxia effects on SUs through failure to meet developmental milestones – particularly for hatching – or directly through increase in damage production or inhibition of damage repair rates.
 In the parameter estimation using data from normoxic conditions (Section 2.3), our estimated survival parameter for embryo mortality was greater than that of larvae (Table 1).
 If assimilation rate or conversion efficiency of M. menidia decreases under hypoxia, the resulting slower egg buffer depletion would delay hatching, extending individuals’ time in the stage with greater mortality and thus accounting for reduced hatch survival under hypoxia.
 We therefore hypothesized that if either assimilation rate or conversion efficiency is modified by the hypoxia-based correction factor, additionally modifying the embryo mortality parameter would consequently not be necessary to account for hypoxia effects on all four state variables.
 However, this would not be the case for the post-hatch mortality parameter because none of the processes in the DEBkiss model indirectly affect mortality after hatching, so changing either the assimilation or conversion efficiency parameter in combination with the post-hatch mortality parameter may be necessary to fully replicate the observed changes to growth, hatch timing, and survival under hypoxia.